Heritage

 Over a half century ago, one of my instructors in the MBA program at BYU made an observation about me that over the years I have recognized as true.
 He said, “At your best you can be extremely good – you have insight that is unusual and an ability to verbalize your gropings for even greater understanding.”

-People will wonder why I think I can, with almost no legal training, presume to write about freedom of religion.
-I certainly cannot write about those issues in the typical manner, and that is just the point.
-Because I have not been steeped in the paradigms of the ancient legal profession, I can ferret out fundamentals hidden from those who have been trained in the craft.
-If there is any genius in my work, and a few people hold that opinion (besides myself), it is due to that fact.
+People will wonder why I think I can, with almost no legal training, presume to write about political philosophy.
+I certainly cannot write about those issues in the typical legal vocabulary.
+That is a feature, not a bug, for the following reason.
+Because I have not been educated in the theories of the traditional philosophers of natural rights, I have been able to discover an entirely new, revolutionary perspective on them.
+Had I been trained in that subject, I would probably have been unable to see what was everywhere I looked.

 My hope is to use this gift of insights in the service of my fellow beings – to help us all to better discern between right and wrong and good and evil.
 I will focus on the nature of man and his universe and thus on the political and religious forces that are determining our present state of affairs in the world.
-My perspective will typically be in a wholly secular context for that is the assignment I have accepted — to show that man has inherent and inalienable rights without any appeal to their origin in deity, and then to illustrate the effects of that fact upon the basis of the issues of the day.
+My perspective will typically be in a wholly secular context for that is the assignment I have accepted — to show that man has inherent and inalienable rights without any appeal to their origin in deity, and then to demonstrate the effects of that fact upon the basis of the issues of the day.
+Simultaneously, I strive to be a practising Christian and attend my church regularly while serving in various leadership capacities.
+In fact, the whole truth of the matter is that most, if not all, of my success as a discoverer of new insights can be traced to my habit of praying about everything.

 When I wrote the A New Message series for the Foundation for Economic Education’s Freeman magazine, I received a note from John Howard, then President of the Rockford College Institute: “I think this commentary will do more to stimulate thinking about our nation’s founding than any other Bicentennial writing I have seen.”

 He soon asked for permission to republish the series in booklet form.
-I agreed for a nickel a word and the Institute printed a few thousand booklets like the one pictured here.
+I agreed, and the Institute printed a few thousand booklets like the one pictured here.
 There are still a few copies of this floating around on Amazon.

 A Bit of Auto-Biography